-In the early part of the year parents are invited to meet with teachers.
+In the early part of the year parents are invited to meet with teachers and the Leadership team at a Parent Information Night.
 This meeting provides an opportunity for teachers to inform parents/guardians of the work students will cover during the year.
-Other parent Information nights are held to help inform parents about relevant topics.
-These can include presentations by staff and outside presenters on such topics as Reading, Anxiety and Cyber Safety.
+Other Parent Information Nights throughout the year are held to help inform parents about relevant topics.
+These can include presentations by staff and outside presenters on such topics as Reading, Anxiety and Cyber Safety or Year 6 Camp.